link1905/system-design-101/content/docs/design-patterns/event-driven-architecture/event-sourcing.md

 q -> qs: 3.
 Build based on events
 ```

-To make it better, the **Query** side should periodically take snapshots.
+To improve this, the **Query** side should periodically take snapshots.
-Then, on recovery or initialization processes,
+Then, during recovery or initialization processes,
-it can reproduce events from the latest snapshot instead of handling every event.
+it can reproduce events from the latest snapshot instead of processing every single event from the beginning.

+However, **CQRS** can make an application overwhelmingly intricate.
+For small systems, the cost of development and maintenance might outweigh the anticipated advantages.
-However, this combination does not provide [strong consistency](Distributed-Database.md#strong-consistency-level),
+Furthermore, this combination does not provide [strong consistency](Distributed-Database.md#strong-consistency-level);
 **Command** and **Query** must communicate through an asynchronous channel.